fluttercommunity/font_awesome_flutter/README.md

 `FaDuotoneIcon` needs to be used.
 It allows to set the primary and secondary colors for the icon.
 If primary and / or secondary color are not defined, they will default to the standard `IconTheme` color.
-Please be aware that only duotone style icons can be passed to this class.
+Please be aware that only duotone style icons can be passed to this class. `FaDuotoneIcon` is only available if at least one duotone icon is available.

 ```dart